The following is a list of major players in WELS New Teacher Induction - mentoring program and their titles:

 Mentors should observe mentees teaching 4 times per year, once a quarter.
 Please note that due to distance some or all observations might be conducted using video technology in which case needed technological equipment is provided.

-WELS New Teacher Induction holds seminars for mentors/new teachers online throughout the year and in the fall and spring in conjunction with some teachers’ conferences.
-You will be expected to encourage mentors' and new teachers’ attendance at the seminar.
+WELS New Teacher Induction holds webinars for mentors/new teachers online throughout the year and in the fall and spring in conjunction with some teachers’ conferences.
+You will be expected to encourage mentors' and new teachers’ attendance at these seminars.
 Mentors will also participate in online training & forums throughout the year.
-The seminar, forum, and training dates will be shared at the District's New Teacher Seminar at the end of July/beginning of August.
+The seminar, forum, and training dates are available on the NTI webpage and are shared at the District's New Teacher Seminar at the end of July/beginning of August.

 We do understand the difficulty of taking teachers out of their classrooms to do this work.
 Initial mentor trainings will be offered in the summer and online.
 Outside of the mentor training, the maximum amount of substitute coverage you can expect for mentor observations is four days and for first-year teacher observations is one day of coverage for observations (four for the mentor, one for the new teacher).
 As stated earlier, the school can be reimbursed by WELS NTI for substitute costs.

-Mentors will receive an honorarium and free training for meeting all of the requirements of the WELS NTI program and new teachers will have the opportunity to earn up to 40 clock hours for their participation.
-These are offered to compensate for the time outside of the school day that will be needed for either the mentoring activities themselves or to make up for the class planning and preparation time that was missed during the school day because of mentoring activities.
+Mentors will receive an honorarium and free training for meeting all of the requirements of the WELS NTI program and new teachers will have the opportunity to earn up to 120 clock hours for their participation (20 hours each year plus additional hours for each of the 8 webinars they attend).
+These are offered to compensate for the time that will be needed for either the mentoring activities themselves or to make up for the class planning and preparation time that was missed during the school day because of mentoring activities.

 It's very important that you watch this to learn about how the firewall works in our program!
 It clarifies the mentor-administrator relationship!